jessbudd/portfolio-site/src/site/posts/hiding-content-accessibly.md

 <!-- ### Usecase: -->

-It's uncommon to need content to be hidden from screenreaders only, however this can be appropriate when visual content is decorative or duplicative.
-An example would be svg or font icons that are accompanied by text labels.
+It's uncommon to need content to be hidden from screen readers only, however this can be appropriate when visual content is decorative or duplicative.
+An example would be SVG or font icons that are accompanied by text labels.

 We can hide the icons from assistive technology using ```aria-hidden="true"```.
-This effectively has the opposite behaviour of our ```sr-only``` class.
+This effectively has the opposite behaviour of our ```sr-only``` class, in that it remains visually on the page while being ignored by assistive technologies.

 <!-- ### Method: -->

 <pre>
 <code class="language-markup">
 &lt;button>
-    &lt;span class="icon-close-menu" aria-hidden="true"></span>
+    &lt;span class="icon-close-menu" aria-hidden="true">&lt;&sol;span>
-    &lt;span class="sr-only">Close navigation menu</span>
+    &lt;span class="sr-only">Close navigation menu&lt;&sol;span>
 &lt;/button>
 </code>
 </pre>

 ## Further Reading

-If you're interested in learning more about hiding content accessibly I've included some links to more information below:
+If you're interested in learning more about hiding content accessibly here are some great resources:

 - [Invisible Content Just For Screen Readers by WebAIM](https://webaim.org/techniques/css/invisiblecontent/)
 - [How to Hide Content by The A11y Project](https://a11yproject.com/posts/how-to-hide-content/)